-• Students must complete the following courses: Advanced English 8; Civics and Economics; Algebra I or Advanced Geometry; Physical Science 8; World Language I/II (Chinese, French, German, Latin, Spanish, Arabic), Physical Education & Lifetime Fitness 8; Elective. rades 9-12
+• Students must complete the following courses: Advanced English 8; Civics and Economics; Algebra I or Advanced Geometry; Physical Science 8; World Language I/II (Chinese, French, German, Latin, Spanish, Arabic), Physical Education & Lifetime Fitness 8; Elective.
+Note: Virtual Virginia may not offer Arabic IV yearly.
+As such, this language will not fulfill the Honors Program requirement.

-- Students in the Honors Program must maintain a cumulative GPA of 3.25 in the ninth grade, and 3.50 in grades 10 through 12. - Students must take a minimum of six (6) AP classes representing four (4) content areas. - Students must take a minimum of four (4) credits of the same World Language.
+• Students in the Honors Program must maintain a cumulative GPA of 3.25 in the ninth grade, and 3.50 in grades 10 through 12.

+Students must take a minimum of four (4) credits of the same World Language.
 World Language courses taken for high school credit and successfully completed in the seventh grade may count as one of the four consecutive years.
+Note: Virtual Virginia may not offer Arabic IV yearly.
+As such, this language will not fulfill the Honors Program requirement.